ergest/sql_patterns/Book/chap3.md

 ## Writing modular SQL using views/UDFs
 When you find yourself copying and pasting CTEs across multiple queries it's time to turn them into views or UDFs.
-Views are Views are great for encapsulating business logic accross queries.
-They're also used in security applications to limit the rows or columns exposed to the end user based on their permissions.

 #### Views
+Views are database objects that can be queried with SQL just like a table.
+The difference between the two is that views typically don't contain any data.
+They store a query that gets executed every time the view is queried (just like a CTE).

+There are however certain types of views that do contain data (known as materialized views) which are used for keeping the data fresh but we won't cover them here.

 Creating a view is easy: